-This article will discuss the circumstances under which car insurance companies may request phone records and what you can do to protect your privacy.
+Under certain circumstances, car insurance companies may request phone records.
+You can take action to protect your privacy.

 With the advent of technology, car insurance companies have become more sophisticated in gathering information about policyholders.
 In particular, some insurance companies have started to use cell phone records to help determine rates and coverage.
-However, can an insurance company request your cell phone records after a car accident?
+However, can an insurance company request cell phone records after a car accident?
 Yes.
-However, before handing over any information it is in your best interests to speak with an experienced car accident attorney.
+However, before handing over any information, speaking with an experienced car accident attorney is in your best interests.

 Why Would Your Car Insurance Company Request Your Phone Records?